A Probabilistic Formulation of Offset Noise in Diffusion Models: Proposed model

 \subsection{Forward and reverse processes}

 The forward process in the proposed model is defined as follows:

-where~$\bm{\xi} \in \mathbb{R}^n$ is a newly introduced random variable, with~$q(\bm{\xi})$ representing its probability density function.
-Note that~$\bm{\xi}$ is independent of time~$t$.
-Moreover, we do not assume a specific form for~$q(\bm{\xi})$ and allow~$\bm{\xi}$ to follow any arbitrary distribution.
+where~$\bm{\xi} \in \mathbb{R}^n$ is an additional random variable with distribution~$q(\bm{\xi})$, independent of time~$t$.
+We do not impose a specific form on~$q(\bm{\xi})$, allowing it to be an arbitrary distribution.
 A scalar parameter~$\sigma_0 \in \mathbb{R}$ is introduced as a scaling factor for the variance.
-Additionally,~$\gamma_t \in \mathbb{R} \ (t=1, \ldots, T)$ is introduced as a coefficient of~$\bm{\xi}$, and it plays an important role in determining the coefficients of the additional noise in the loss function for the proposed model, as will be explained in the next section.
-The construction of~$\gamma_t$ will be discussed in \cref{sec:gamma_t}.
+Additionally,~$\gamma_t \in \mathbb{R} \ (t=1, \ldots, T)$ denotes a coefficient of~$\bm{\xi}$ that determines the contribution of the additional noise in the loss function, as discussed in the next section.
+The construction of~$\gamma_t$ is described in Section~\ref{sec:gamma_t}.

 The reverse process in the proposed model is defined as follows: